 2. What size is a COLT class?

-We have a maximum of 20 students per session split into 2 groups and we use a field ratio of 1 instructor to 5 students.
+We have a maximum of 20 students per session split into two groups and we use a field ratio of one instructor to five students.

 Back To Top

 3. How do I apply for student loans or government grants or training funds?

 Before applying for funding, you must apply to be accepted into the COLT program.
 Send in your COLT application to us without a deposit and advise us that you are seeking financial aid.
 Once you are accepted into the program you will receive a letter of confirmation and we will ask for a deposit.
 The acceptance letter is sent with the loan application forms to be processed by the student loans body of whichever province you are applying with.